 Here are our answers to some of the most frequently asked questions about volunteering in high school.

 Graduation is just one of the benefits of volunteering in high school!
-In fact, there are countless benefits to volunteering in high school, such as gaining skills, meeting new people, and helping your local community, among others.
+There are countless benefits to volunteering in high school, such as gaining skills, meeting new people, and helping your local community, among others.

-Volunteering is like watering many plants with one hose–there is a lot of benefit and skills to gain from volunteer work.
+Volunteering is like watering many plants with one hose–there are a lot of benefits and skills to gain from volunteer work.

 While there is no clear-cut answer to whether or not volunteering improves grades, there are studies that suggest a positive relationship between volunteering and academic performance.
 Particularly, one study found a positive relationship between a student’s grade point average (GPA) with their volunteer involvement through medical school.